LambdaGaming/Scripts/README.md

 # Windows
 ## [OSDATA Bluescreen Demo](scripts/OSDATADemo.bat)
- Demonstrates how the an improperly formatted OSDATA system config file can cause a bluescreen on startup.
+ Demonstrates how an improperly formatted OSDATA system config file can cause a bluescreen on startup.
 It creates the file, writes garbage data to it, then reboots Windows.
 The effect can be reverted by deleting the created OSDATA file through the recovery settings.
 This only works on Windows 10 and 11, and needs to be run as admin if you're not already on an admin account.

 ## [Update Python Packages](scripts/UpdatePythonPackages.ps1)
  Updates every Python package that was installed through pip.